 Once you have the Certificate of Coverage you can do your IRS taxes as usual.
 Except now you will include an extra form: Form 2555 or Form 2555-EZ.
 These are known as foreign earned income exemption forms.
 Form 2555 is for you if you have your own business or are a freelancer.
 The 2555-EZ is for you if you’re an employee of a business or company in Germany.

-This currently lets you exempt $102,100 of your income from income, Social Security, and Medicare taxes, and that number goes up every year to match inflation.
-Follow the instructions on those forms and you’ll get to subtract out the money you made in Germany on your 1040 and write “exempt” in the place where you would normally pay Social Security and Medicare.
+This currently lets you exempt $102,100 of your earnings from income tax, and that number goes up every year to match inflation.
+Follow the instructions on those forms and you’ll get to subtract out the money you made in Germany on your 1040.

 Just to be very clear: Form 2555/-EZ gives you the exemption from income tax.
 The Certificate of Coverage gives you an exemption from Social Security and Medicare tax (write in “Exempt, see attached statement” on the 1040 line for self-employment tax).

 Send in your usual tax filings, Form 2555, and your Certificate of Coverage to the IRS address for people filing from abroad and you’re all set.
 For my taxes I submit a 1040, a 1040 Schedule C, a 2555, and a German-issued Certificate of Coverage.

 The 2555 forms (normal and EZ) aren’t long so read through all the instructions.
 They don’t grant everyone an exemption but you can easily see if you qualify.
 It’s worked for me for several years, and it sure beats paying double taxes.
 Remember, according to German law if you live and work here you must also pay German taxes.